-Figure 2 Key Events That Led to the ETF Industry Boom
+Key Events That Led to the ETF Industry Boom

-The booming US\$11.1 trillion global ETF market has come a long way since the SPDR® S&P 500® ETF Trust was its sole offering - and the path is marked by several key industry milestones, unpredictable developments, and inflection points (Figure 2).5
+The booming US\$11.1 trillion global ETF market has come a long way since SPY was its sole offering - and the path is marked by several key industry milestones, unpredictable developments, and inflection points (Figure 2).5

 As the ETF market has grown and evolved, so too have the ways investors use ETFs.
-From indexed equity exposures to fixed income, active management, factor-based strategies, and alternatives - ETF applications have expanded, allowing all types of investors to prioritize outcomes with greater efficacy and efficiency.
+From indexed equity exposures to fixed income, active management, factor-based strategies, and alternatives - ETF applications have expanded, allowing all types of investors to prioritise outcomes with greater efficacy and efficiency.